naineshv/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-The Daily Activity Histogram is plotted as below:
+The Daily Activity Histogram is plotted as below.
+The missing values have been removed for this purpose.

 ```r
 daywisedata <- data %>% filter(!is.na(steps)) %>% group_by(date) %>% summarize(stepsperday = sum(steps))